What Do Seventh-day Adventists Believe About the Life, Death, and Resurrection of Jesus?

 And yet, without the resurrection, none of this will happen—which is why it’s crucial to understand that our Savior lives!

 It was prophesied in the Old Testament.
-All four Gospel writers, though writing from different times, places and perspectives, talked about it.
+All writers of the four Gospels, though writing from different times, places and perspectives, talked about it.
 Paul discussed it over and over in his letters.

 Other biblical writers also referred to Christ’s resurrection (Acts 1:3; Romans 8:34; 1 Peter 1:21; Revelation 1:5).